-Babies from a very early age can suffer from sore tummies and they’re often diagnosed with colic or reflux or labeled as a ‘windy baby’.
+Babies from a very early age can suffer from sore tummies and they’re often diagnosed with colic or reflux or labelled as a ‘windy baby’.
 These babies are often unsettled, show physical discomfort, cry or seem unhappy quite frequently throughout the day.
 They can be difficult to feed, which of course has flow-on effects.
 They find it hard to settle to sleep or difficult to sleep for long-enough periods to be content and able to cope with the next feed.

 What I have come to believe about newborn babies over the years is that a lot of what is happening is avoidable; the babies are trying to tell us (their parents or caregivers) that something we are doing to care for them is not quite right for them personally.

 If we look at colic first, when I started working with newborns I believed colic to be a bona fide condition.
 I was convinced it was something unexplained that they would grow out of by three months of age and there was little we could do to prevent or cure it.
 Now I believe differently.